yongce-liu/RoboVerse/docs/source/metasim/get_started/quick_start/12_domain_randomization.md

 )
 ```

-Modifies physics properties on objects with RigidBodyAPI.
-Note that dynamic objects created by SceneRandomizer are visual-only and skip physical material randomization.
+Randomizes physics properties on objects with RigidBodyAPI.
+Note: dynamic objects from SceneRandomizer are visual-only, so they skip this.

 ### ObjectRandomizer